Non-invertible self-duality defects of Cardy-Rabinovici model and mixed gravitational anomaly: Introduction

 Motivated by these breakthroughs, we construct the $ST^{p}$ duality transformation as a non-invertible topological defect.
 We first perform the $\mathbb{Z}_{N}^{[1]}$ gauging of the Cardy-Rabinovici model with including the level-$p$ discrete $\theta$ term, and show that it is dual to the original Cardy-Rabinovici model via the $ST^{p}$ transformation.
 When we consider the fixed point of the $ST^{p}$ transformation, this duality indicates that we can obtain the codimension-$1$ topological defect of $ST^{p}$ by gauging $\mathbb{Z}_{N}^{[1]}$ with the level-$p$ discrete topological term on the half-space, following the idea of Refs.~\cite{Choi:2021kmx, Kaidi:2021xfk}.
 For $p=0$, our topological defect is the same with the $S$ transformation defect constructed in Ref.~\cite{Choi:2021kmx}, so our result gives its generalization to other values of $p$.
 We shall compute the fusion rule for $p=-1$ in detail.
-Since $(ST^{-1})^3=\mathsf{C}$ even at the naive level, we have to merge three $ST^{-1}$ defects to relate it with invertible symmetries.
+Since $(ST^{-1})^3=\mathsf{C}$ even at the naive level, we have to merge three $ST^{-1}$ defects to relate it with invertible symmetries.\footnote{Sometimes, such a defect is called a triality defect to emphasize that it relates three different theories instead of two.
+In this paper, we simply call duality defects including those cases. }

 Remarkably, we also find that the $ST^{-1}$ transformation turns out to have a mixed gravitational anomaly.
 By evaluating this anomaly on a $K3$ surface, we show that the symmetry-protected topological (SPT) states with $\mathbb{Z}_N^{[1]}$ symmetry can be ruled out from the possible ground states at the fixed point of $ST^{-1}$.
 In the conjectured phase diagram, three first-order phase transition lines merge at the $ST^{-1}$ fixed point, and $ST^{-1}$ cyclically exchanges the Higgs phase, monopole-induced confinement phase, and dyon-induced confinement phase.
 From this observation, we uncover how the Cardy-Rabinovici model satisfies the new anomaly-matching constraint obtained by the non-invertible $ST^{-1}$ duality.